usdaud/algotradinglib.github.io/en/pedia/z/z-score.md

 ### Credit Scoring and Risk Management

 Fintech companies such as credit scoring firms (e.g., FICO), employ Z-Scores to measure the relative risk of individual clients.
-By evaluating how a clientâ€™s credit characteristics deviate from the mean profile of other clients, firms can make more informed lending decisions.
+By evaluating how a client’s credit characteristics deviate from the mean profile of other clients, firms can make more informed lending decisions.

 For further details on companies employing such technologies, visit:
 [https://www.fico.com](https://www.fico.com)